 The Vax also performs well on hardwood floors.
 It provides surprisingly good suction, so it's great for quick spot cleaning.
 It can even handle larger debris such as cereal or cat litter.

 It's important to have realistic expectations of the H85-GA-B10 though.
 It's a small and inexpensive vacuum cleaner, so it doesn't come close to the suction power of other models.
 It also doesn't do a great job with pet hair, so it's probably not the right model if you have a cat or dog.

 For small cleanups, however, it's a great option that's handy to have in the house.
 It's also one of the best handheld vacuums for hardwood floors.
 Click here to view its price.

-4. Shark Lift Away NV680UK (Best Upright for Hardwood)
+4. Shark Lift Away NV681UK (Best Upright for Hardwood)

-The Shark NV680UK is an upright bagless vacuum that provides energy-efficient cleaning and great performance on almost any surface.
-It feature's Shark's lift-away technology, which allows you to detach the cylinder for greater manoeuvrability.
-The NV680UK is also great for cleaning hardwood floors, as you can switch off the rotating brush bar to avoid scratching.
+The Shark NV681UK is an energy-efficient upright bagless vacuum that provides great performance on almost any surface.
+It feature's Shark's powered lift-away technology, which allows you to detach the cylinder for greater manoeuvrability, along with advanced features such as LED lights.
+The NV681UK is also great for cleaning hardwood floors, as you can switch off the rotating brush bar to avoid scratching.

 - Powered brush bar can be switched off

 - Excellent suction power